tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Azure Virtual Desktop in the enterprise.md

 1. Open a browser using "InPrivate" or "Incognito" mode, and navigate to the ARM template: [AAD hybrid lab ARM template from GitHub](https://github.com/microsoft/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/tree/main/Hands-on%20lab/resources/HybridAD).

-2. Review the notes on the GitHub page for the ARM template prior to deployment.
+2. Review the notes on the GitHub page for the ARM template before deployment.

 3. Under Quick Start, click **Deploy to Azure**.
 This will open a new browser tab to the Azure Portal for custom deployments.